Dumeville History, Family Crest & Coats of Arms

 Dumeville Spelling Variations

 Endless spelling variations are a prevailing characteristic of Norman surnames.
 Old and Middle English lacked any definite spelling rules, and the introduction of Norman French added an unfamiliar ingredient to the English linguistic stew.
 French and Latin, the languages of the court, also influenced spellings.
 Finally, Medieval scribes generally spelled words according to how they sounded, so one person was often referred to by different spellings in different documents.
 The name has been spelled Domvile, Domville, Donvill, Donville, Dunville and many more.

 Early Notables of the Dumeville family (pre 1700)

-More information is included under the topic Early Dumeville Notables in all our PDF Extended History products and printed products wherever possible.
+Another 54 words (4 lines of text) are included under the topic Early Dumeville Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Dumeville family to Ireland

 Some of the Dumeville family moved to Ireland, but this topic is not covered in this excerpt.